Which days in Vietnam are big holidays that you should keep in mind? Why should you do that? Let’s discover.

 International Women’s Day (08/03)

-There are no day-off of this holiday, but this is also an important day of Vietnam.
-Together with Vietnamese Women Day (20/10), these two special day will remark the important role of Vietnamese women.
-Males normally give presents to females or youngsters give gifts and wishes to their mothers or grandmothers, female teachers…
+There are no day-off on this holiday, but this is also an important day in Vietnam.
+Together with Vietnamese Women Day (20/10), these two special days will remark the important role of Vietnamese women.
+Males normally give presents to females or youngsters give gifts and wish to their mothers or grandmothers, female teachers…

 Hung Kings Commemoration (10/03 - Lunar calendar)

-Hung King is the title of the legendary Vietnamese rulers in the very first days of Vietnamese history.
-To remember and express the respect of ancestors, Vietnamese celebrates a commemoration on 10/03 in Lunar calendar.
+Hung King is the title of the legendary Vietnamese ruler in the very first days of Vietnamese history.
+To remember and express the respect of ancestors, the Vietnamese celebrate a commemoration on 10/03 in the Lunar calendar.
 You can check online the Lunar calendar.

 Reunification Day (30/04)